How to Integrate MinIO with Geyser Data for S3-Compatible Cold & Transitory Storage

 Geyser Data (Cold/Transitory Tier - S3-compatible)

-MinIO continues to serve hot data with high performance, while cold objects are migrated to Geyser Data using:
+MinIO continues to serve hot data with high performance.
+Cold objects are migrated to Geyser Data using:

 S3-compatible bucket replication